kanisterio/kanister/docs/functions.rst

    `podOverride`, No, `map[string]interface{}`, specs to override default pod specs with

 .. note::
+   The ``image`` argument requires the use of ``ghcr.io/kanisterio/kanister-tools`` image since it includes the required tools to restore data from the object store.

    Between the ``pod`` and ``volumes`` arguments, exactly one argument must be specified.